fluffy/blinky/design.md

 ### TImer 8 ???

-1.5 sc , count up on main at 10 KHz
+1.5 seconds , count up on main at 10 KHz

+# DAC

+CH1 is voltage toVCO - PA4
+CH2 is audio out - PA5

+* DAC2 is DMA stream 6 mem to pehriphrial on DMA controller #1
+* Normal not circular

 # Interrupt Handling